brosca2/521-music-rec/README.md

 *   Fetched lyrics are stored in text files within each song's directory: `songs/SONG_NAME/lyrics.txt`.
 *   Note: Initial audio processing steps like MP3-to-WAV conversion are considered deprecated in the current workflow, which assumes WAV files are already present.
 There were too many files in this workspace, so I removed it.
 There are converters online, however.

-### 2. Audio Feature Extraction
+### 2. Audio Feature Extraction - Librosa vs Essentia

 *   The `feature_extractor.py` script utilizes the Essentia library to extract a comprehensive set of 44 low-level and high-level audio features from each `audio.wav` file.
 *   Key features include Mel-Frequency Cepstral Coefficients (MFCCs), Harmonic Pitch Class Profiles (HPCP), loudness, and Beats Per Minute (BPM).
 *   Extracted features are scaled using `StandardScaler` from scikit-learn to ensure fair comparison.
 *   The scaled features for all songs are aggregated and stored in `audio_features.pkl`.

+**Deprecated Method:**
+*   The Librosa library was considered, and it was in fact a part of the preliminary project proposal.
+However, this had been left unchanged for a very long time, as I was unsure if there was a backup to some of the features it contained.
+The central problem with Librosa was that it was returning consistently high values across the board of every song comparison, that is, almost all 'audio' components were returning {0.89, 0.93, 0.98}, and contained very little variance in between (and on the lower end).
+As a result of some searching, we ended up going with the Essentia library (with it's stereo vs mono pickiness) and the spectrum of [-1, 1] seems to be much better.

 ### 3. Lyrical Feature Analysis